 Foam Inserts for Type-A Tool Users!

-We definitely love the idea of using foam inserts like those made by Kaizen Inserts.
-Custom foam inserts (like those in the Sonic Tools S9 above) help you keep track of your tools.
-Most people, however, will need to roll their own.
-This takes discipline, as it means you have to lay out your drawers and decide where you want your tools to live.
+Custom foam inserts (like those in the Sonic Tools S9) help you keep track of your tools.
+If you do try and roll your own, it just takes some discipline.
+You have to lay out your drawers and decide where you want your tools to live.

 Having used foam inserts, I find it difficult to go back.
 As soon as you see that empty hole—you know you’re missing that 10mm socket.
 Without the foam insert, you’re often on your own until you need a tool that you didn’t even realize was misplaced.
 You can outfit an entire 26-27″ tool chest for around $100.
 Of course, you still have to add in the tools and manual labor to customize those inserts the way you want them.